A Very Important

 background ozone are higher than the level indicated in the NRC

-report and that the NRC believed that the levels reported by
+report and that the NRC hypothesized that the levels reported

 sites or with more distant North American pollution.
 The conclusions

 in the NRC report were unfortunately inaccurate.
-Since 2001,
+Since we published

-when we published the Lefohn et al. (2001) paper, evidence has
+the Lefohn et al. (2001) paper, evidence has been published in

-been published in the peer-review literature indicating the importance
+the peer-review literature indicating the importance of stratospheric

-of stratospheric ozone in enhancing observed ozone surface concentrations
+ozone in enhancing observed ozone surface concentrations at both

-at both high- and low-elevation monitoring sites.
-As indicated
+high- and low-elevation monitoring sites.
+As indicated above,

-above, we believe the GEOS-Chem model did not adequately handle
+we believe the GEOS-Chem model did not adequately handle the

 model to obtain a much better esstimate of background ozone (please